-This topic discusses liens that can be placed against your vehicle if you do not pay for the repairs or services you authorized to have done.
-A lien will have two effects: the garage keeper can physically keep your vehicle in their garage, and or the garage keeper can register their lien against your vehicle which will prevent you from selling your vehicle.
+This topic discusses liens that can be placed against your vehicle if you do not pay for the repairs or services you authorize to have done to it.
+A lien will have two effects: the garage keeper can physically keep your vehicle in their garage, and/or the garage keeper can register their lien against your vehicle, which will prevent you from selling your vehicle.
 All of the information provided below is current as of July 29, 2020.

-Because your vehicle takes up room in the garage, the garage keeper may release your vehicle if you acknowledge the debt by signing the invoice for repairs.
-The garage keeper can register a lien against your vehicle at the Personal Property Registry from the day that either: (1) the parts were furnished for the vehicle; (2) the repairs were completed; or (3) possession was surrendered to the owner and the debt was acknowledged.
+Given that your vehicle takes up space in the garage, the garage keeper may release your vehicle if you acknowledge the debt by signing the invoice for repairs.
+The garage keeper only has 21 days to register a lien against your vehicle at the Personal Property Registry from the day that either: (1) the parts were furnished for the vehicle; (2) the repairs were completed; or (3) possession was surrendered to the owner and the debt was acknowledged.
 You will receive a copy of the documents to confirm the registration of the lien unless you waived the right to receive the copies.
 The registration lasts for 6 months from the date it was filed.
 The lien can be renewed by Court Order for a further 6 months.

-You can prevent the sale of your vehicle by paying the civil enforcement agency the amount of the debt before they sell your vehicle.
-Once the garage keeper is paid for the debt, the lien will be discharged from the Personal Property Registry and the vehicle will be returned to you.
-Once you have cleared the liens registered against your vehicle, do another search at the Personal Property Registry office to see if the liens are properly discharged.
-If the liens have not been discharged, you should send and serve a written demand to the garage keeper to discharge the registration.
+You can prevent the sale of your vehicle by paying the civil enforcement agency the amount of the debt before your vehicle is sold.
+Once you pay the debt to the garage keeper, then the lien will be discharged from the Personal Property Registry.
+After a registered lien has been cleared, it is important to do another search at the Personal Property Registry office to see if the liens have been properly discharged.
+If the liens have not been discharged, you should send and serve a written demand to the garage keeper requiring the garage keeper to discharge the lien registration.
 Serve the demand letter by leaving it with the garage keeper or sending it by registered mail.
-If the garage keeper does not discharge the registration, make an application to the Court of Queen’s Bench to confirm that the registration should be discharged.
+If the garage keeper does not discharge the lien registration, you should make an application to the Court of Queen’s Bench to confirm that the registration should be discharged.
 You must prove to the Court that the demand letter was properly served to the garage keeper.
-It is possible to avoid these added complications by making sure that your payment of the debt contingent on receiving a registered discharge of the lien.
+It is possible to avoid these added complications by making sure that your payment of the debt is contingent upon receiving confirmation that the registered lien has been discharged.

 The law dealing with liens can be complex and you are advised to seek legal counsel when you have concerns.
 You may also contact the Consumer Contact Centre at 1-877-427-4088.